-All data which relate to human iPSC donors will be pseudonymised by the Consiglio Nazionale delle Ricerche (CNR) partners prior to its distribution to other partners within the consortium, and the key for decoding will stay with the CNR and will not be made available to other partners.
+All data which relate to human iPSC donors have been pseudonymised by the Consiglio Nazionale delle Ricerche (CNR) partners prior to its distribution to other partners within the consortium, and the key for decoding will stay with the CNR and will not be made available to other partners.
 This coding includes not only the removal of personal identifiers and information but also of clinical information that could potentially be used to identify a single individual.
-Genetic data, used by CNR to confirm genetic criteria of aSyn of human patient donors, will not be provided to the consortium.
-As such, data generated through experimental use of human iPSCs during the course of the PD-MitoQUANT project will be considered non-personal data.
+As such, the majority of data generated through experimental use of human iPSCs during the course of the PD-MitoQUANT project will be considered non-personal data.
 Notably, however, data handling standards, procedures, and best practices will be adhered to at all times.
-The Data Coordinator (RCSI) will ensure that the appropriate documentation for data protection impact assessments (DPIA), recording of processing activities (local ethics approval) and collection of evidence for obtaining consent (informed consent and patient information leaflets), as completed in WP4 (Task 4.2-4.10), will be available both for inspection by the funding body and to ensure compliance with additionally required legislation which may arise during the course of this project.
+The Data Coordinator (RCSI) has ensured that the appropriate documentation for recording of processing activities (local ethics approval) and collection of evidence for obtaining consent (informed consent and patient information leaflets), as completed in WP4 (Task 4.2-4.10), are available both for inspection by the funding body and to ensure compliance with additionally required legislation which may arise during the course of this project.

-Genetic (personal) data generated from the RNA sequencing of human iPSCs will be managed in accordance with appropriate GDPR criteria, and all legal requirements under EU (regulation (EU) 2016/679) under local and national law will be applied by each respective research team prior to personal data processing.
+Personal data generated from the RNA sequencing of human iPSCs will be managed in accordance with appropriate GDPR criteria, and all legal requirements under EU (regulation (EU) 2016/679) under local and national law will be applied by each respective research team prior to personal data processing.